Self Study/Accreditation FAQs

 - Is John Wood Community College (JWCC) accredited?

-Yes, JWCC is an affiliate of the Higher Learning Commission (HLC) and since it is located in the North Central region, it is accredited by the HLC of the North Central Association of Colleges and Schools (NCA).
+Yes, JWCC is an affiliate of the Higher Learning Commission (HLC).
 The following is a brief history of JWCC’s accreditation:

 - JWCC was granted candidacy status by the HLC in 1976, a transitional step toward accreditation.